pl909/llamalog/README.md

 # llamalog
-This is a research project I'm working on Parameter-Efficient finetuning Code Llama for a Verilog Code Assistant.
+This is a research project I'm working on: Parameter-Efficient finetuning Code Llama for a Verilog Code Assistant.

 ds_config.json for DeepSpeed Configuration. peft2_llama.yml for environment.